 Normal, IL 61790-2200

-Applicants may contact the Graduate Programs Office by e-mail to inquire about their admission status, if they have not received an admission offer by April 30.
+Applicants who accept admission at another institution should notify the School Psychology graduate coordinator, in writing, that they will not be attending Illinois State.
+Applicants may contact the Graduate Programs Office by email to inquire about their admission status, if they have not received an admission offer by May 1.